-A joint enterprise of Washington University School of Medicine and the Reinsurance Group of America, the Longer Life Foundation has as its mission:
+A collaboration of Washington University School of Medicine and Reinsurance Group of America, Incorporated (RGA), the Longer Life Foundation has as its mission:

-For 20 years, the Longer Life Foundation has awarded grant funding to investigators with novel ideas for advancing their research.
-Calls for applications have ranged from novel cancer screenings, mental health issues, frailty, brain injuries and obesity, among many others.
-The Longer Life Foundation seeks to fund research studying determinants of long term prognosis for common ailments in the public.
-Preference is given to clinical research.
-Studies that research methods to improve disease prognosis or prevent ailments from occurring, thereby improving quality and quantity of life, are of particular interest.
-We are interested in pilot and feasibility studies as well as research as a component of larger or established studies, such as analyses of existing databases.
+For more than 20 years, the Longer Life Foundation has awarded Pilot & Feasibility grant funding to investigators with novel ideas for advancing their research addressing topics related to the Foundation mission.
+We look to fund research studying determinants of long-term prognoses for common human ailments.
+Preference is given to clinical research that involves the potential for new discoveries rather than the implementation of existing therapeutic strategies.
+The Longer Life Foundation also funds studies that investigate methods to improve disease prognosis or prevent disease from occurring, thereby improving quality and quantity of life.
+However, these studies should involve diseases specifically posing a risk or are known to shorten life expectancy.
+The Foundation is interested in individual pilot and feasibility studies as well as pilot projects that are a component of larger or established studies, such as analyses of existing databases.

-Dominic Reeds, MD, with the administrative support of Rachel Hauck, provides overall supervision of the Longer Life Center (LLC).
+Dominic Reeds, MD, with the administrative support of Karen Muehlhauser, provides overall supervision of the Longer Life Center (LLC).
 Dr. Reeds also directs the Longer Life Foundation (LLF) Enrichment and Dissemination Program and works with Dan Zimmerman, MD, on education programs, position papers and opportunities for hosting international fellows.
-David Alpers, MD, directs the Research Program, including chairing the Scientific Review Committee (SRC), presenting the SRC’s reports to the LLF Advisory Group and mentoring grantees who are young investigators.
+Bradley Evanoff, MD, directs the Research Program, including chairing the Scientific Review Committee (SRC), presenting the SRC’s reports to the LLF Advisory Group and mentoring grantees who are young investigators.

-The Scientific Review Committee, which reviews grant applications, consists of a multidisciplinary group of Washington University faculty and members of the Reinsurance Group of America; it is focused on critical appraisal of applications to the foundation.
+The Scientific Review Committee, which reviews grant applications, consists of a multidisciplinary group of Washington University faculty, members of Reinsurance Group of America, Incorporated (RGA), and other prominent industry medical directors; it is focused on critical appraisal of applications to the Foundation.

 Longer Life Center